Akshatjalan/Book-store-Reactjs/README.md

 - Build with `React`, `Javascript`, `HTML`, `CSS`.
 - `CommerceJS` provides Backend eCommerce APIs for any frontend framework
-- Stripe is used as a suite of payment APIs that powers commerce and provides temporary credit card for payment.
+- `Stripe` is used as a suite of payment APIs that powers commerce and provides temporary credit card for payment.
+- https://commercejs.com/docs/guides/products-react/ Documentation of CommerceJS to fetch APIs

 # Installation